Stanford announces IDEAL Provostial Fellows appointments

 Duarte’s work focuses on examining how education and legal system policy and practices are associated with racial/ethnic health inequities throughout the life course to support systems-level interventions.
-Originally from New Bedford, Mass., Catherine now lives in Oakland, Calif., and has a deep appreciation for the long history that binds these two cities.

 Kelly Nguyen is a refugee from Vietnam and a first-generation high school and college graduate.
 She is slated to be the first woman to graduate from the doctoral program in ancient history at Brown University in May 2021.
 She received her BA in classics and archaeology with honors and highest distinction from Stanford University in 2012.